free-audio/clap/spec.rst

 Yet the plugin should handle correctly double calls to ``activate()``.

-The plugin activation could be nothing, or could be a task which takes time, like connecting a remote server.
+The plugin activation could be nothing, or could be a task which takes time, like connecting a remote server or device.
 So the host should not activate plugins in the audio processing thread.

 To deactivate the plugin, just call ``plugin->deactivate(plugin)``.
 Like ``activate()``, ``deactivate()`` should not be called from the audio processing